(available for download below)

 “There are three steps.
 The first is ordination [As described above].
 The second, if you’re functioning outside of a family, is sustaining, which requires seven women.
 Seven women must sustain, one being the wife if the man is married.
 And thirdly, confirmation must come from Heaven.
 Heaven must ratify.”

 “Wait until the spirit ratifies your ordination before you act.
 Ask God to give you the power.
 Get his “word” through the spirit, just as Alma did.
 After Alma repented, but before using authority to baptize, he asked God to give him power.
 God, seeing his repentance, accepted it, and poured his spirit upon Alma to give him power to baptize.
 The proof of God’s approval was in Alma’s experience and the effect of the ordinance on both Helam and Alma.
+If we get power to baptize, we get it from Him.
+Power is required.
+It must come from Christ.
+The pattern must be followed.”

 Keeping a Record